24 credits including Administrative Law (3 credits), which is required:

 Explores the foundational principles and doctrines governing the legal and political relationship between the United States, the states, and Indian tribes.
 Examines the history of federal Indian law and policy, tribal property rights, congressional plenary power, the trust doctrine, tribal sovereignty, and jurisdiction in Indian Country.
 Focuses on current issues in Indian Law, including gaming, reservation economic development, fishing and hunting rights, cultural resource protection, and tribal rights in natural resources.

-Covers ethical issues faced by members of the legislative, executive, and judicial branches of government at the federal, state and local levels.
-Covers special ethical responsibilities of attorneys in government service and the ethical obligations of government employees who are not attorneys.
+Understand and identify ethical issues faced by members of the legislative, executive, and judicial branches at the federal, state and local levels.
+Examine real current events and hypothetical issues to consider both prosecution and defense processes raised by ethical transgressions.
+Understand the components of individual action, organizational structure, organizational culture, rule of law and societal expectations to gain best practice knowledge.
+Learn ethical responsibilities of attorneys in government service and the ethical obligations of government employees who are not attorneys.

 Provides an introduction to immigration and naturalization policies in the United States.
 Considers constitutional, statutory, and regulatory authorities confronting individuals and society.
 Students learn to navigate the complex regulatory framework to resolve basic immigration problems.